yanghenryliu/yanghenryliu.github.io/_pages/cv.md

 Service and leadership
 ======
-* PC for IEEE 24th International Conference on Information Reuse and Integration for Data Science
+* Program Committee for IEEE 24th International Conference on Information Reuse and Integration for Data Science
+* Reviewer for IEEE Internet Computing
 * Reviewer for Journal of Medical Internet Research (JMIR) Publications
-* Reviewer for IEEE Internet Computing
 * Reviewer for 13th ACM Conference on Bioinformatics, Computational Biology, and Health Informatics (ACM-BCB 2022)